mindsdb/mindsdb/docs/InsideMindsDB.md

 ### DataExtractor

+It deals with extracting inputs from various data-sources such as files, directories and SQL compatible databases.
+If input is a query, it builds the joins with all implied tables (if any).

+All the data is loaded into memory as columns with their respective db column or {char}sv values as the column names.

+At the moment we don't support loading database from {char}svs that don't have headers or have incomplete headers.

-It deals with taking a query and pulling the data from the various data-sources implied in the query, building the joins (if any) and loading the full result into memory. **NOTE**: *That as of now mindsDB requires that the full dataset can be loaded into memory*.
-To add flexibility right now we support [Apache Drill](https://drill.apache.org/) as a data aggregator.
+**NOTE**: *That as of now mindsDB requires that the full dataset can be loaded into memory, in the future we might look into supporting very large datasets using something like apache drill to query a FS or db for the chunks of data we need in order to train and generate our statistical analysis*.

 ### StatsGenerator